Yankees vs. Red Sox Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has 63 hits with eight doubles, 11 home runs, 20 walks and 32 RBI.
+- Anthony Rizzo has put up 63 hits with eight doubles, 11 home runs and 20 walks.
+He has driven in 32 runs.

 Rizzo Recent Games